 Foreign Currency Exchange Rates - Our Chemicals Segment has substantial operations and assets located outside the United States (primarily in Germany, Belgium, Norway and Canada).
 The majority of sales generated from our foreign operations are denominated in foreign currencies, principally the euro, other major European currencies and the Canadian dollar.
-A portion of our sales generated from our foreign operations are denominated in the U.S. dollar.
+A portion of our sales generated from our foreign operations is denominated in the U.S. dollar.
 Certain raw materials used worldwide, primarily titanium-containing feedstocks, are purchased in U.S. dollars, while labor and other production costs are purchased primarily in local currencies.
 Consequently, the translated U.S. dollar value of our foreign sales and operating results are subject to currency exchange rate fluctuations which may favorably or adversely impact reported earnings and may affect the comparability of period-to-period operating results.
 Overall, fluctuations in foreign currency exchange rates had the following effects on our Chemicals Segment's sales and operating income in 2008 as compared to 2007.

-Three months ended

-March 31, 2008 vs. 2007
+Three months ended June 30, 2008 vs. 2007 Six months ended June 30, 2008 vs. 2007

-Increase (decrease) in millions
+Increase (decreas e) in millions

 Impact on:

-Net sales \$20
+Net sales \$33 \$ 54

-Operating income (7)
+Operating income (8) (16)

-Outlook - We expect income from operations for the remainder of 2008 will be lower than 2007, as the favorable effects of anticipated modest improvements in sales and production volumes are expected to be more than offset by higher production costs, particularly raw material, energy and labor costs.
+Outlook - During June and July of 2008, we and several of our Chemical Segment competitors announced various price increases and surcharges in response to higher operating costs.
+These price increase announcements are to be implemented during the second half of 2008.
+As a result, we expect our average TiO_2 selling prices in the second half of 2008 will be higher than our average selling prices in the first half of 2008.
+We expect overall demand will continue to remain high for the remainder of the year in export markets, while demand in North America and Europe may be somewhat weaker in the second half of 2008.
+Overall, we expect our Chemicals Segment operating income for the remainder of 2008 will be lower than the same period in 2007, as the favorable effects of anticipated improvements in product pricing and TiO_2 production volume are expected to be more than offset by higher production costs, particularly raw material, energy and labor costs.
+However, our operating income in the second half of 2008 is expected to be higher than the first half of 2008, due principally to the impact of the implementation of the recent price increase announcements.
 Our expectations as to the future of the TiO_2 industry are based upon a number of factors beyond our control, including worldwide growth of gross domestic product, competition in the marketplace, unexpected or earlier than expected capacity additions and technological advances.
 If actual developments differ from our expectations, our results of operations could be unfavorably affected.

 Through our debottlenecking program, we have added capacity to our German chloride-process facility.
 In addition, equipment upgrades and enhancements in several locations have allowed us to reduce downtime for maintenance activities.
 Our production capacity has increased by approximately 30% over the past ten years with only moderate capital expenditures.
-We believe our annual attainable TiO_2 production capacity for 2008 is approximately 532,000 metric tons, with some additional capacity expected to be available in 2009 through our continued debottlenecking efforts.
+We believe our annual attainable TiO2 production capacity for 2008 is approximately 532,000 metric tons, with some additional capacity expected to be available in 2009 through our continued debottlenecking efforts.